JRaams/aoc-2023/README.md

     detection to prevent doing this a literal billion times.
 15. [**Lens Library**] Creating a simple hashing function & some simple array operations (Did day 5 and 15 get swapped..?)
+16. [**The Floor Will Be Lava**] Manouvering a light beam through a grid of lasers with offset mirrors, tricky rotations.

 ### 6. Solution runtime